Autologous blood therapy for osteoarthritis - ACP and PRP against joint pain

 2. Anti-inflammatory effect

-3. Stimulating collagen production
+3. Stimulation of collagen production

-4. Increase in cartilage cell activity
+4. Increased cartilage cell activity

 The growth factors in ACP promote the activity of cartilage cells, which contributes to the maintenance and regeneration of damaged tissue.
 This is particularly important in degenerative joint diseases such as osteoarthritis, where cartilage cell activity decreases as the disease progresses.

-5. Promote tissue repair
+5. Promoting tissue repair

 How does PRP work?